 - For active vibration sources, such as cooling fluid pumps in electric cars, the Blocked Force approach allows to predict sound levels in a car using a measurement of the compressor at a supplier.
 Two ISO standards are currently proposed for this topics, as Daniël van der Bosch discussed a few weeks ago on the SIA Automotive NVH Conference.

 We proved the success of this innovative methodology with several major players in industry and are now leading experts in applying component-based TPA and Blocked Force technology.
 Right now, the industry is also picking up on these trends.
 For instance, in a recent white paper Siemens PLM Software also uses the VIBES framework and methods to shed light on their different TPA solutions.
 Through the usage of our techniques such as the Virtual Point Transformation, some of the drawbacks mentioned in the paper can already be overcome.
 With smart sensor data fusion (which is done real-time in DIRAC) typical drawbacks as directional errors in impact hammer testing or the application of forces at connection points are efficiently dealt with – with the added benefit that the engineer gets real-time insight in the measurement quality too.

-If you like to know more about the technology or are interested in a consulting project, you read more information on our website or send an e-mail to Maarten van der Kooij.
-Within VIBES, Maarten van der Kooij works on new product development with a focus on software to perform high-quality FRF measurements, for example for usage in substructuring applications.
+If you like to know more about the technology or are interested in a consulting project, you read more information on our website or send us an e-mail.
+Within VIBES we focus on new product development with a focus on software to perform high-quality FRF measurements, for example for usage in substructuring applications.